jarvismayur/Cipher_Craftt/CONTRIBUTE.md

 git push origin feature/your-feature-name
 ```
 ### 7. Submit a Pull Request
-- Go to the original CipherCraft repository.
+- Go to the original CipherCrafttrepository.
 - Click on the "Pull Requests" tab.
 - Click on "New Pull Request".
 - Select your branch from the "compare" dropdown.